soundpress/RulesOfNYC/docs/c34/index.rst

 (a) Generally.
 A lobbyist or client must designate a Principal Officer in e-Lobbyist.
 A lobbyist or client may not designate more than one Principal Officer at any given time.

-   (1) If the Principal Officer engages in lobbying activity as defined in Section 3-211(c) of the Lobbying Law, the Principal Officer must be designated in e-Lobbyist as a "Certifying Principal Officer-Employee who lobbies" or any equivalent designation in any subsequent modification of e-Lobbyist.
+   (1) If the Principal Officer engages in lobbying activity as defined in § 3-211(c) of the Lobbying Law, the Principal Officer must be designated in e-Lobbyist as a "Certifying Principal Officer-Employee who lobbies" or any equivalent designation in any subsequent modification of e-Lobbyist.

-   (2) If the Principal Officer does not engage in lobbying activity as defined in Section 3-211(c) of the Lobbying Law, the Principal Officer must be designated in e-Lobbyist as a "Certifying Principal Officer-Employee" or any equivalent designation in any subsequent modification of e-Lobbyist.
+   (2) If the Principal Officer does not engage in lobbying activity as defined in § 3-211(c) of the Lobbying Law, the Principal Officer must be designated in e-Lobbyist as a "Certifying Principal Officer-Employee" or any equivalent designation in any subsequent modification of e-Lobbyist.

 (b) Responsibilities.
 The Principal Officer must: